Fal-x/Fal-x/README.md

 - 👋 Hi, I’m @FRD28
 - 👀 I’m interested in Frontend, Artificial Intelligence, backend
 - 🌱 I’m currently learning Crypto, Phyton
-- 💞️ I’m looking to collaborate on Nothing, only learning ...
-For now
-- 📫 How to reach me ... f.alexredo@gmail.com

 <!---
 FRD28/FRD28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.